philipturner/swift-colab/Documentation/ColabSupportHistory.md

 ![Screenshot of the last official S4TF presentation, highlighting the statement indicating an end to Swift support on Colab](./ColabSupportSunsets.png)

 The official Swift support came from a built-in Jupyter kernel, cloned from [google/swift-jupyter](https://github.com/google/swift-jupyter).
 Based on that repository's README, Google may have pre-installed the latest custom S4TF toolchain on their Colab servers, ready to be accessed by the kernel.
+Once the Jupyter kernel was removed, Colab could not execute notebooks in Swift.
+Instead, it attempted to run them with the Python kernel.

-When Swift came back to Google Colab in January 2022,
+When Swift [came back](https://forums.swift.org/t/swift-for-tensorflow-resurrection-swift-running-on-colab-again/54158) to Google Colab in January 2022, it used a new Jupyter kernel written in Swift, hosted at [philipturner/swift-colab](https://github.com/philipturner/swift).
+The kernel downloaded an official Swift toolchain from Apple's servers, instead of an unofficial toolchain created by Google.
+In addition, the new Swift-Colab compiled itself using the downloaded toolchain.
+This meant it had to be optimized for JIT compilation.